jgilfelt/android-mapviewballoons/README.markdown

 Android MapView Balloons
 ========================

-This project provides an easy way to annotate map overlay items with a simple information ballon when using the Android Maps external library (`com.google.android.maps`).
+This project provides an easy way to annotate map overlay items with a simple information balloon when using the Android Maps external library (`com.google.android.maps`).
 It consists of `BalloonOverlayView`, a view representing the balloon that is displayed over your `MapView` and `BalloonItemizedOverlay`, an abstract extension of `ItemizedOverlay`.

 ![Balloon](http://jeffgilfelt.com/mapviewballoons/device-balloon1.png "Balloon")
 ![Balloon Pressed](http://jeffgilfelt.com/mapviewballoons/device-balloon2.png "Balloon Pressed")